poorjude/voting-for-transaction/README.md

 1. 'a' is encoded as 61 in hexadecimal, 'b' as 62 and 'c' as 63.
 2. Non-dynamic bytes1..31 are right-padded with zero to 32 bytes.

-And if we need to send `127` and `"abc"` together, we need to concatenate them into one variable:
+And if we need to send `127` and `"abc"` together, we must concatenate them into one variable:
 `0x000000000000000000000000000000000000000000000000000000000000007F6162630000000000000000000000000000000000000000000000000000000000`.

 And so on but cases with dynamic types are bit harder.
 Look in documentation (https://docs.soliditylang.org/en/latest/abi-spec.html#examples).